zzBBc/rasa/docs/api/jupyter-notebooks.rst

 Rasa has a convenience function for getting your training data.
-Rasa's ``get_core_nlu_directories`` is a convenience function which recursively finds all the stories and nlu data files in a directory, and copies them into two directories.
+Rasa's ``get_core_nlu_directories`` is a convenience function which recursively finds all the stories and nlu data files in a directory, and copies them into two temporary directories.
 The return values are the paths to these newly created directories.

 .. runnable::
-   :language: python

    import rasa.data as data
    stories_directory, nlu_data_directory = data.get_core_nlu_directories(training_files)